 Click on the Application Folder on your Dock.

-Or use the Time Machine symbol at the top of your desktop.
+Or you can use the Time Machine symbol at the top of your desktop.

-Moving up, along the right of the screen towards the top sees you heading backward in time through older backups.
+Moving your cursor up, along the right of the screen towards the top.
+And you’re walking backward in time through your older backups.

 You can click anywhere along up the right hand side of your Time Machine Window to find the date of the backup you want.

-To the right of your finder screen there are up and down arrows.
+To the right of your finder window you’ll see up and down arrows.

-Clicking on Search and typing in the name of the file you want.
+In your finder window.
+Click on Search and type in the name of the specific file you want.

-Then skip backward through time using the arrows or the Time Line on the right side of the screen to find the file.
+Then skip backward through time.
+Use the arrows or the Time Line on the right side of the screen to find your file or folder.